 GeneCards Summary for UBTF Gene

 UBTF (Upstream Binding Transcription Factor, RNA Polymerase I) is a Protein Coding gene.
-Diseases associated with UBTF include Gastric Antral Vascular Ectasia and Limited Scleroderma.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Gene Expression.
+Diseases associated with UBTF include Limited Scleroderma and Gastric Antral Vascular Ectasia.
+Among its related pathways are MAPK Signaling: Mitogen Stimulation Pathway and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include poly(A) RNA binding and binding.
 An important paralog of this gene is UBTFL1.

 UniProtKB/Swiss-Prot for UBTF Gene

 Recognizes the ribosomal RNA gene promoter and activates transcription mediated by RNA polymerase I through cooperative interactions with the transcription factor SL1/TIF-IB complex.
 It binds specifically to the upstream control element.